 Astronomer Jill Tarter is director of the SETI (Search for Extraterrestrial Intelligence) Institute's Center for SETI Research, and also holder of the Bernard M. Oliver Chair for SETI.
 She led Project Phoenix, a decade-long SETI scrutiny of about 750 nearby star systems, using telescopes in Australia, West Virginia and Puerto Rico.
 While no clearly extraterrestrial signal was found, this project was the most comprehensive targeted search for artificially generated cosmic signals ever undertaken.

-Tarter serves on the management board for the Allen Telescope Array, a massive new instrument that will eventually include 350 antennas, each 6 meters in diameter.
-This telescope will increase the speed and the spectral range of the hunt for signals from other distant technologies by orders of magnitude.
+Tarter serves on the management board for the Allen Telescope Array, a massive instrument that will eventually include 350 antennas, and that has already increased the speed and the spectral range of the hunt for signals by orders of magnitude.
+With the 2009 TED Prize, Tarter launched SETILive, a citizen project that allowed volunteers to stream live data from the array and help with the search.

-Tarter is committed to the education of future citizens and scientists.
+Tarter's life work is chronicled in the book, Making Contact: Jill Tarter and the Search for Extraterrestrial Intelligence.
+She's deeply committed to the education of future citizens and scientists.
 Beyond her scientific leadership at NASA and the SETI Institute, Tarter has been actively involved in developing curriculum for children.
 She was Principal Investigator for two curriculum development projects funded by NSF, NASA, and others.
 One project, the Life in the Universe series, created 6 science teaching guides for grades 3-9.
 The other project, Voyages Through Time, is an integrated high school science curriculum on the fundamental theme of evolution in six modules: Cosmic Evolution, Planetary Evolution, Origin of Life, Evolution of Life, Hominid Evolution and Evolution of Technology.
+She also created the TED-Ed lesson, "Calculating the Odds of Intelligent Alien Life."

 How many detectable alien civilizations are out there in our galaxy?
 In 1961, astronomer Frank Drake developed an equation to estimate the number.
 Now data journalist David McCandless, who gave the talk “The beauty of data visualization” at TEDGlobal 2010, has created an information graphic for the BBC calculating the Drake Equation — with a […]Continue reading